Ready Steady Cook

-Ready Steady Cook was a BBC daytime TV cooking game show.
+Ready Steady Cook is a BBC daytime TV cooking game show.
 It debuted on 24 October 1994 and the last original edition was broadcast on 2 February 2010.
 The programme was hosted by Fern Britton from 1994 until 2000 when celebrity chef Ainsley Harriott became the new host.
 In August 2000, when Harriott took over, the duration of the programme was extended from 30 to 45 minutes.

 On 2 September 2019, it was confirmed that Rylan Clark would host a revived daytime series on BBC One in 2020.
 On 7 September 2021, it was announced by the BBC that the series ended after two series.

 Format

 Ingredients

 Two members of the public provided two celebrity chefs with a bag of ingredients they had bought, usually to a set budget of £5.
 Essential ingredients such as bread, milk, eggs etc. are provided by the show.
 The two teams were designated "red tomato" and "green pepper" (referred to as "red kitchen" and "green kitchen" after the August 2007 revamp, though the tomato and pepper motifs still featured on the guests' aprons and in the show's logo).

 Occasionally, the permitted budget was increased: a so-called Bistro Bag allowed for ingredients of up to £7.50, while the Gourmet Bag could have a value of up to £10.
 On some occasions, they used a £3.50 Budget Bag.
 Also on a few shows, a Lucky Dip Bag was used, which contained ten items.
 The chef closed their eyes and picked out half of the items at the beginning.
 At the halfway mark, the chef randomly picked a sixth item, which might have helped or hindered the chef.
 The chefs had no prior knowledge of the ingredients they had to prepare.
 Another format was used on occasion in which both kitchens were given the same ingredients and the toss of a red and green die determined who had first pick.